 April 3, 2017 Today Burt Silverman announced that he will conduct an exclusive workshop in September.
 Anyone interested in participating can find links and information on Burt's Facebook page here.

 January 18, 2017 Today The Epoch Times published an enlightening article entitled The Spark and Wisdom of Artist Burt Silverman which includes a few fine examples of his artwork.
-You can find that article here.
+You can find that article here or by clicking on the image.

 November 18, 2016 Today Burt Silverman announced the recent acquisition by The New Britain Museum in CT of this 2013 painting which he completed shortly before the shooting death of Trayvon Martin, and which he feels encapsulates a serious and contentious ongoing issue in American society.